Last Updated: 3/28/23 | March 28th, 2023

 12. Stroll around Yaquina Head Outstanding Natural Area

 Home to Oregon’s tallest lighthouse (which stands 93 feet tall and was built in 1868 in France), this headland was formed over 14 million years ago by ancient lava flows that carved a path out into the sea.
 Today, it’s a protected park with multiple tide pools, a handful of short trails (each around 0.5 miles), and picnic areas.
 You can tour the lighthouse (for $1 USD), go bird watching (and whale watching at the right time of year), spot seals, and visit the small interpretive center, which has information on all the local wildlife.
-Admission is $7 USD per vehicle.
+Admission is $7 USD per vehicle for a 3-day pass.

 13. Go whale watching

 Some 200-400 gray whales live off the coast of Oregon and an additional 18,000 migrate every spring between Baja California and Alaska!
 Orcas can also be spotted on occasion too.
-Ninety-minute boat tours (around $50 USD) can get you up close and personal with these gentle giants.
+Ninety-minute boat tours ($55 USD) can get you up close and personal with these gentle giants.
 Whale’s Tail Charter runs regular tours on small boats with just 2-6 people, so you can have a more intimate experience as you admire these amazing creatures (from afar).

 While Oregon’s quirky foodie hub Portland tends to get the lion’s share of the state’s tourists, the coast is not to be missed.
 With its stunning scenic vistas, numerous parks and trails, incredible dunes and beaches, and a never-ending supply of fresh seafood, I think the region is one of America’s best road trip destinations.
 And, thanks to its size, it can be done in a short period of time too!
 Win-win all around!